-Too many big projects have failed because some people got ahead of themselves, or underestimated the fear of change.
-So we strongly advise you to run a pilot phase before your company-wide roll-out, this will highlight issues and concerns people have, and you can adapt your questionnaires, timeline-estimates and the like before you roll out full scale.
-By Pilot we mean that you use the product “for real”, with actual performance reviews done or actual 360 feedback gathered.
+We strongly advise you to run a pilot phase before your company-wide roll-out, this will highlight issues and concerns people have, and you can adapt your questionnaires, timeline-estimates and the like before you roll out fully.
+By Pilot we mean that you use the product “for real,” with actual performance reviews completed or actual 360 feedback gathered.
 But only with a limited number of employees.
 These users should come from all levels of your organization, e.g. from intern to VP.

 Ideally, you get two teams from different departments into the pilot phase.
 Try R&D vs Marketing — you’ll be surprised how different their responses and needs will be.
 Then ask these people for feedback, and take it into account, enhance your training material, and the full-scale rollout will be a lot smoother.

 We suggest that you aim for 10% of your actual staff.
 If you pick them carefully, and maybe even get some key people from other departments into the Pilot, you will have lots of people who can help you explain the system — less work for you!